Snowflake-Labs/sfquickstarts/site/sfguides/src/snowplow-web-analytics/snowplow-web-analytics.md

 ## Explore Modeled with Snowflake Notebooks
 Duration: 15

 In this section, we'll explore your processed behavioral derived data using Snowflake Notebooks in depth.
-We'll focus on the derived tables created by the Unified Digital package, such as `derived.snowplow_unified_users`, `derived.sessions`, and `derived.views`.
+We'll focus on the derived tables created by the Unified Digital package, such as `derived.snowplow_unified_users`, `derived.snowplow_unified_sessions`, and `derived.snowplow_unified_views`.
 This hands-on session will guide you through querying these tables to extract valuable insights into user behavior, session metrics, and content performance.

 ### Exploring Derived Tables in Snowflake

 Derived tables are the result of transforming raw event data into structured, analytical datasets.
 They aggregate and organize data to provide meaningful insights without the complexity of raw event logs.

 - **`derived.snowplow_unified_users`**: Aggregated user-level data.
-- **`derived.sessions`**: Data summarizing user sessions.
+- **`derived.snowplow_unified_sessions`**: Data summarizing user sessions.
-- **`derived.views`**: Information about page or screen views.
+- **`derived.snowplow_unified_views`**: Information about page or screen views.

 #### Step 1: Accessing the Derived Tables